 - Keep taking your epilepsy medicine exactly as prescribed by your doctor

-- If you have sickness and can’t keep your epilepsy medicine down, speak to your family doctor or epilepsy specialist straight away
+- If you have sickness and can’t keep your epilepsy medicine down, speak to your GP or epilepsy specialist nurse as soon as possible

-- Talk to your doctor, midwife or epilepsy specialist about any seizures you have.
+- Talk to your GP, epilepsy specialist or epilepsy specialist nurse about any seizures you have.
 They might be able to make changes to your epilepsy medicine, to try to reduce your seizures

 - Try to get enough rest and sleep.
 Some people are more at risk of having seizures if they are tired, or haven’t had enough sleep

 What scans and tests will I need during pregnancy?